danny-zh/epam_intro_cloud_devops/Linux.md

 To check the current storage usage on system we can run the following commands:

 - `$ df -hT` Display the current storage space in all exsisting partitions.
 Option -T display installed filesystem in partition
+- `$ df -i path` Shows the inode usage in path
-- `$du -sh path` Shows the current space occupied by path in partition
+- `$ du -sh path` Shows the current space occupied by path in partition
 - `$ lsof` Displays the information of current system files opened by daemons, users or processes.
 - `$ lsof -c sshd` Display all the system files opened by command sshd
 - `$ iostat -c 4` Monitors and displays system input/output device load information from devices and partitions, the -c option specifies how often to update the output